 The following targets are supported for the

-In addition, third-party plugins are available for these targets:
+In addition, there are third-party plugins available for additional deploy targets.

 If you want to manually deploy something through the favorite tool of yours you can do that easily as well.
 For instance if you want to deploy to S3 with s3cmd you could do this: